 “We sit together, the mountain and me, until only the mountain remains” - Li Bai

 Nestled in Jammu and Kashmir, is the quaint little region of Ladakh.
 A world among nature, where we are just temporary guests, trespassing through life.
 Leaving behind the mountains as pillars of time, to regale our untold stories, long after we are gone.
 The heavenly paradise of Ladakh often comes as a respite to the troubled state of Jammu and Kashmir.
 There has never been a dearth of reasons to visit Ladakh, and now you can add one more to that list.
-The Ladakh festival which kick started on the 20th of September this year.
+The Ladakh festival kick-started on the 20th of September this year.

 Not just the locals, but people from far and wide, flock to Ladakh to be a part of this celebration, some even booking their flight tickets months in advance.
 The festival kicks off with a parade through the Leh Market, with people dancing, and singing, and performing all the while.

 This festival provides a platform for various artists and cultures to showcase their uniqueness.
-After all the main objective of this festival is to bring to the forefront the lesser known, culture, tradition, and folk heritage.
+After all the main objective of this festival is to bring to the forefront the lesser-known, culture, tradition, and folk heritage.

-If you feel the mountains calling out to you, then all you have to do is book with our Leh Ladakh tour packages and they’ll deliver you to the foothills of the Himalayas in no time.
+If you feel the mountains calling out to you, then all you have to do is a book with our Leh Ladakh tour packages and they’ll deliver you to the foothills of the Himalayas in no time.